-In the long term, peacebuilding should contribute to good governance, sustainable and equitable economic development, peace and reconciliation, and civic empowerment.
-World Vision empowers children and youth in conflict areas, educating and mobilising them for peace.
+We build peace with and for children by weaving resilience through their communities.
+Peacebuilding contributes to good governance, sustainable and equitable economic development, peace and reconciliation, and civic empowerment.
+World Vision supports, promotes and listens to children and young people in conflict areas, enabling them to mobilise for peace.